 - ✓ WAEB-AM 790 through "Operation Snowflake" view on internet - ✓ Channel 69 or www.wfmz.com through "Storm Center" Channel 69 may be viewed on television or internet.
 Apps available for cell phone notification. - ✓ Canvas shows announcement of closings, delays, and dismissals on SON Student Resources - Severe inclement weather/emergency In the event of inclement weather or other emergency, the School of Nursing may have a delayed opening or be closed for all courses.
-The Associate Dean of Academic Affairs, or designate, makes these decisions for courses.
-School-wide closings of courses scheduled for clinical experiences do not require student clinical make-ups or payment of \$100.
-The Senior Associate Dean, School of Nursing, determines the complete closing of the school for faculty and staff. - Early dismissals After consultation with the Associate Dean of Academic Affairs, individual course/clinical instructors may make the decision to dismiss students early or delay start for their respective clinical groups. - Students' decisions to not attend clinical activities due to inclement weather If a course is scheduled to hold clinical activities and students decide not to attend due to inclement weather, they are expected to notify their instructors of their decisions and arrange for an alternative clinical assignment.
+The Associate Dean of Academic Affairs or the Associate Dean of Clinical Affairs makes these decisions for courses/clinical experiences.
+School-wide closings of courses scheduled for clinical experiences do not require student clinical make-ups or payment of \$200.
+The Senior Associate Dean, School of Nursing, determines the complete closing of the school for faculty and staff. - Early dismissals After consultation with the Associate Dean of Academic Affairs and/or the Associate Dean of Clinical Affairs, individual course/clinical instructors may make the decision to dismiss students early or delay start for their respective clinical groups. - Students' decisions to not attend clinical activities due to inclement weather If a course is scheduled to hold clinical activities and students decide not to attend due to inclement weather, they are expected to notify their instructors of their decisions and arrange for an alternative clinical assignment, subject to the tardiness policy. - Inclement Weather Policy for Nursing 8 Senior Practicum is located in the Preceptorship Packet that will be given to the student during the Nursing 8 course.